 what my practice does for me

-Of course meditation doesn’t take my problems away, but I find that it does put a buffer between the inputs of life and my reactions.
+Of course, meditation doesn’t take my problems away, but I find that it does put a buffer between the inputs of life and my reactions.
 There have been times that that slight pause has made all of the difference in difficult conversations, or even in how I’m thinking in my own mind.
-That pause allows deeper impulses like empathy, intuition, and understanding to percolate into my conscious life and that’s make all of the difference.
+That pause allows deeper impulses like empathy, intuition, and understanding to percolate into my conscious life and that makes all of the difference.

-Try the RPM (rise/pee/meditate) method to start a mediation practice and let me know what happens for you.
+Try the RPM (rise/pee/meditate) method to start a meditation practice and let me know what happens for you.